I'd get the Asus RP-AX56 AX1800 Dual-Band Wi-Fi 6 Repeater in a heartbeat. At $100 apiece, it's a steal.

-You can find out how its performance stacked up against other mesh satellites — all of them are more expensive and of higher Wi-Fi specs — in the chart below.
+You can find out how its performance is stacked up against other mesh satellites -- all of them are more expensive and of higher Wi-Fi specs -- in the chart below.

 I tested it both as an AiMesh node (wired and wireless) and as a standalone Access Point.

 Good range, reliable signals

-The Asus RP-AX56 passed my week-long stress test with no issue.
+The Asus RP-AX56 passed my week-long stress test with no issues.
 The repeater proved to be reliable.